Peek-a-Boo Halloween Kitty – Handmade Card

 Slip Stitch – ss

-Change to Key Lime.
+Change to white.

-The next Round will make the handles.
+The next round will make the handles to the treat bag.

 Fasten off and weave in ends.